flutter-it/docs/docs/documentation/command_it/command_types.md

 - **`ifRestrictedRunInstead`** - Alternative function called when command is restricted (e.g., show login dialog).
 See [Restrictions](/documentation/command_it/restrictions)

 - **`includeLastResultInCommandResults`** - When `true`, keeps the last successful value visible in `CommandResult.data` during execution and error states.
-Default is `false` (data becomes `null` during these states).
+Default is `false`.
 See [Command Results - includeLastResultInCommandResults](/documentation/command_it/command_results#includelastresultincommandresults) for detailed explanation and use cases

 - **`errorFilter`/`errorFilterFn`** - Configure how errors are handled (local handler, global handler, or both).
 See [Error Handling](/documentation/command_it/error_handling) and [Error Filters](/documentation/command_it/error_filters)